EthanJoyce/Warden/Readme.md

 private Color color;  // None of this.
 ```

-**If you don't follow these guidlines your PR will be denied immediatly.**
+**If you don't follow these guidelines your PR will be denied immediately.**

 **Next simply fully comment what your change does, and why it's needed.
 Then submit your PR again describing everything, and wait for approval!**
 [llink]: http://lordlambda.ninja/another-mc-exploit/